A nutrition expert lays out potatoes benefits and risks to your diet.

 I have to admit that potatoes are my No. 1 "can’t live without" splurge food.
-As much as I love coffee or red wine, I could go through life without them.
+As much as I love coffee and wine (both help your microbiome!), I could go through life without them.
 But potatoes, now that would be tough, because they’re just so darn satisfying.
-The question is, are they a big nutritional no-no?
+The question is, are potatoes nutrition packed or are they a diet no-no?
 The answer is mixed.
 Here’s the good, the bad and bottom line:

 Despite its accolades, another Harvard study made big headlines earlier this year when the scientists found that potatoes – in any form – were linked to weight gain.
 Scientists tracked the diet and lifestyle choices of more than 120,000 participants for at least 12 years.
 They found that over four-year spans, those who ate an extra serving of French fries daily gained an average of 3.4 pounds, those who munched an extra serving of potato chips daily gained an average of 1.7 pounds, and an additional serving of potatoes prepared in any form was linked to an average of 1.3 pounds of extra padding.
 Hmmm, not so great news.

 Overall, I think the good outweighs the bad, especially if like me, potatoes are one of your favorite foods.
 However, I do think moderation is key.
-In my newest book, I did not include potatoes as a key part of the weight loss plan.
-Instead, I emphasized whole grains because of the vast research regarding their importance for both weight control and optimal health.
+In my book, I did not include potatoes as a key part of the weight loss plan.
+Instead, I emphasized whole grains (try these 7 whole grains to break out of your rice rut) because of the vast research regarding their importance for both weight control and optimal health.
 But I do think it’s OK to trade your whole grain portion for skin-on potatoes a few times per week.
 Pick any kind you like: fingerling, sweet potatoes, red potatoes, blue, Yukon Gold, Russet.
 The trick is to prepare them healthfully and watch your portion size.
 Stick to about a half-cup (the size of half of a tennis ball) prepared in healthy ways:

 -Slice or cube then roast or grill in foil brushed with extra virgin olive oil and season with rosemary